 The Insights section of this Jersey law firm site features short published articles, briefings and “highlights”, from March 2014 onwards, written by the firm’s members.

 The Royal Court is responsible for the administration of justice and the provision of judicial, parliamentary and civic services in Guernsey.
 Its web site provides information on Guernsey’s legal system, judiciary and courts, including the Magistrate’s Court and the Guernsey Court of Appeal as well as the Royal Court itself.
 The Constitution section includes information on the States of Deliberation, Guernsey’s parliament, which is known less formally as the States of Guernsey.

 The States of Alderney is the legislature of Alderney, which is part of the Bailiwick of Guernsey.
-Its web site provides information on the government and administration of Alderney, including Billets d’Etat 2004 onwards, Hansards May 2013 onwards and Official Gazettes 2012 onwards.
-(Texts of Laws and Ordinances reating to Alderney may be found on the Guernsey Legal Resources site.)
+Its web site provides information on the government and administration of Alderney, including Billets d’Etat 2017 onwards, Hansards 2016 onwards and Official Gazettes 2020 onwards.
+(Texts of Laws and Ordinances relating to Alderney may be found on the Guernsey Legal Resources site.)

 The States Assembly is Jersey’s legislature.
 Current draft legislation (“Projets de Loi”) can be found in the site’s “States Assembly” menu under “Propositions”.
 The same menu also includes Hansard, December 2005 onwards.

 Content on this Jersey law firm site includes short articles and “briefings” on Jersey legal topics and developments.

 Walkers is an offshore law firm with offices in the Cayman Islands (where the firm was founded), British Virgin Islands, London, Guernsey, Jersey, Dubai, Dublin (Ireland), and Singapore.
-The “Media” section of its web site contains articles on a wide range of subjects written from the perspective of those jurisdictions.
+The “Insights” section of its web site contains articles on a wide range of subjects written from the perspective of those jurisdictions.